mhafizbmd/splunk-siem-homelab/Day 1–2: SIEM Setup.md

 ![image](https://github.com/user-attachments/assets/a67efd82-456d-49a7-b37c-487ecd2bca81)
 ![Splunk](screenshots/Splunk%20.jpg)

+### Splunk Web Interface – Boot to Login Workflow
-Displays the sequence of launching the web interface after boot and login.
+Displays the sequence from launching the Splunk Web interface after boot to a successful login.
+This confirms:
 - Splunk Web UI is accessible from the host browser.
-- Port forwarding is working (127.0.0.1:8000).
+- Port forwarding is working correctly (`127.0.0.1:8000`).
-- Admin credentials were successfully used.
+- Admin credentials were successfully used to log in.

 ### 3.Log Ingestion in Splunk UI Successful!
 ![image](https://github.com/user-attachments/assets/ba3c2ce8-c246-42d7-9511-c1a515ad5dab)
+## Splunk Web Interface – Successful Login & Log Ingestion Verified
+This confirms:
+- Test logs were successfully ingested into Splunk.
+- Ingested events are searchable via the Splunk UI.
+- Port forwarding is functioning as expected.
+- The data pipeline from syslog (/var/log/auth.log) to the Splunk index is operational.

 ### Host - splunk-server VM
 ![image](https://github.com/user-attachments/assets/8b2f88b3-05d1-4f19-a59f-cdca0269b93a)